TumblThreeApp/TumblThree/README.md

 More information about TumblThree can be found in our wiki [Insights](https://github.com/TumblThreeApp/TumblThree/wiki/Insights).

-## How To Build The Source Code To Help Further Developing:
+## How to Build the Source Code to Help Further Developing:

 * Download [Visual Studio](https://www.visualstudio.com/vs/community/).
 The minimum required version is Visual Studio 2015 (C# 6.0 feature support).
 * Download the [source code as .zip file](https://github.com/TumblThreeApp/TumblThree/archive/master.zip) or use the [GitHub Desktop](https://desktop.github.com/) and [checkout the code](https://github.com/TumblThreeApp/TumblThree.git).